mariuz/firebirdwebadmin/README.md

                               Kapellenstr.
 1A
                               22117 Hamburg, Germany

-  FirebirdWebAdmin is published under the terms of the GNU GPL v.2, please read the file LICENCE for details.
+FirebirdWebAdmin is published under the terms of the [GNU GPL v.2][gnu_gpl_v2_license], please read the file LICENCE for details.

 This software is provided 'as-is', without any expressed or implied warranty.
 In no event will the author be held liable for any damages arising from the use of this software.

+[gnu_gpl_v2_license]: https://opensource.org/licenses/GPL-2.0